 Here are some step-by-step instructions to help you change the password on your cloud-hosted server.
 You always want to change your passwords regularly (some experts recommend monthly) to different randomized combinations of letters, numbers, and symbols.
 You also don’t want any two passwords to be the same.
 Before we get further into password selection, though, let’s look at the process of changing one.

-- Log into your server over an RDP (remote desktop protocol) session (or VNC, a.k.a. virtual network computing, if RDP is blocked by Windows Firewall).
+- Log into your server over an RDP (remote desktop protocol) session (or VNC, a.k.a. virtual network computing, if Windows Firewall blocks RDP).

 - Right-click on the Start Menu and select “Control Panel.”